Over the Garden Wall: Plot

 The series follows two half-brothers, Wirt and Greg (voiced by Elijah Wood and Collin Dean respectively), who become lost in a strange forest called the Unknown.
-To find their way home, the two must travel across the seemingly supernatural forest with the occasional help of the wandering, mysterious and elderly Woodsman (Christopher Lloyd) and Beatrice (Melanie Lynskey), an irritable bluebird who travels with the boys to find a woman called Adelaide, who can supposedly undo the curse on Beatrice and her family and show the half-brothers the way home.
+To find their way home, the two must travel across the mysterious forest with the occasional help of the wandering, mysterious and elderly Woodsman (Christopher Lloyd) and Beatrice (Melanie Lynskey), an irritable bluebird who travels with the boys to find a woman called Adelaide, who can supposedly undo the curse on Beatrice and her family and show the half-brothers the way home.

 Wirt, the older brother, is a worry-prone teenager who would rather keep to himself than have to make a decision.
 His passions include playing the clarinet and writing poetry, but he usually keeps these private out of fear of being mocked.
 On the other hand, Greg, the younger brother, is more naïve and carefree, much to Wirt's chagrin.
 Greg carries a frog (Jack Jones) that he found; Greg's attempts to give the frog a name are a running gag.
 Stalking the main cast is the Beast (Samuel Ramey), an ancient creature who leads lost souls astray until they lose their hope and willpower and turn into "Edelwood trees".
 Once they find Adelaide, Wirt discovers that she intends only to enslave the boys; outraged that Beatrice misled them, Wirt takes Greg and abandons her.
+Wirt, depressed and hopeless following Beatrice's betrayal, loses hope about returning home.
+Because of his lack of hope, the Beast is able to claim Wirt as his own; Greg volunteers to take his brother's place and willingly goes with the Beast, while Beatrice rescues Wirt from drowning after he falls into a frozen lake.